aksalj/pesapaljs/README.md

 // Listen for IPNs (With an express app) app.get('/ipn', PesaPal.paymentListener, function(req, res) {
     var payment = req.payment;
-    // do shit with payment.
+    // do shit with payment {transaction, method, status, reference}

     // DO NOT res.send()
 });